badawyy-A/demo_sadat/README.md

     *   **Ages 5-8:** Plate Tapping (coordination) and Flamingo Balance Test.
     *   **Ages 9-18:** Push-ups, Curl-ups, 600m Run/Walk, and 50m Dash.
 *   **AI-Powered Recommendations:**  Uses Google's Gemini API to generate personalized sport recommendations based on the assessed fitness attributes and a knowledge base of sport requirements.
-*   **User-Friendly Interface:**  A Streamlit and React.js web application provides an intuitive interface for:
+*   **User-Friendly Interface:**  A modern React web application provides an intuitive interface for:
     *   Entering candidate details (age, gender, weight, height).
     *   Uploading video recordings of fitness tests.
     *   Viewing calculated scores and performance levels.
     *   Receiving top 3 sport recommendations.
 *   **BMI Calculation:** Automatically calculates and displays the candidate's Body Mass Index (BMI).
-*   **Modular Design:**  Well-structured code with separate modules for computer vision, scoring, recommendations, and the Streamlit UI, making it easy to maintain and extend.
+*   **Modular Design:**  Well-structured code with separate modules for computer vision, scoring, recommendations, and the React UI, making it easy to maintain and extend.
 *   **JSON Output:**  Saves intermediate results (CV analysis and scores) to JSON files for further analysis or integration with other systems.

 ## 📊 Usage (Workflow)